SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 })
 ```

-> Wrapping the entire function with `cds.service.impl` gives us code completion goodness.
+> Wrapping the entire anonymous function with `cds.service.impl` gives us code completion goodness.
 Which is always nice.

-👉 Inside the function (i.e. in between the top and bottom lines that are in there already), add the following:
+👉 Inside the anonymous function (i.e. inside the `{ ... }`), add the following:

 ```js
     const S4bupa = await cds.connect.to('API_BUSINESS_PARTNER')